Żubrówka: United States variant

-Before 2010 Żubrówka was illegal in the United States because the grass it is made from contains coumarin which the FDA classifies as a "substances generally prohibited from direct addition or use as human food".
+Before 2010 Żubrówka was illegal in the United States because the grass it is made from contains coumarin which the FDA classifies as one of "substances generally prohibited from direct addition or use as human food".
 Since 2011, the manufacturers have made a version of Żubrówka from rye grain which aims to have a flavor similar to the original.

 Methods of consumption

 Żubrówka is sometimes mixed with apple juice, preferably unfiltered.
-Known in Poland as szarlotka, literally "apple cake", overseas the drink is branded Apple ŻU and was included in Independent magazine's list of the Top 50 drinks in the world (other names for this drink are Tatanka, Bison Fire, Apple Pie itd.).
+Known in Poland as szarlotka, literally "apple cake", overseas the drink is branded Apple ŻU and was included in Independent magazine's list of the Top 50 drinks in the world (other names for this drink are Tatanka, Bison Fire, Apple Pie, etc).
 Known in the UK as a Frisky Bison, and in the US as a Polish Kiss.
 It is sometimes served over vanilla ice cream, and another common mixer is ginger ale.